-Open Calibration Manager from Calibrator by clicking in the lower-left corner of the window.
+Open Calibration Manager from Calibrator by clicking $\blacksquare$ in the lower-left corner of the window.
 The window displays all the calibrations for the selected server.
 The following categories are shown:

-- Calibration settings: Completed calibrations for the server listed by name. - Last calibrated: The time of the last calibration.
+- Calibration: Completed calibrations for the server listed by name. - Last calibrated: The time of the last calibration. - Color mode: The color mode is the color space of the output profiles that the calibration set supports.